IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

   ![View_Alarms](./images/11-View_Alarms.png)

-- Also, we can view alarm states using the following GraphQL query:
+- Also, we can view Alarm States using the following GraphQL query:

 ```GraphQL
 query{